lelegard/winkbdlayouts/README.md

 The Apple keyboards as found on Mac systems are notoriously different from PC keyboards.
-When running a Windows virtual machine on a Mac, the default Windows keyboard layout are not appropriate.
+When running a Windows virtual machine on a Mac, the default Windows keyboard layouts are not appropriate.

 On Windows 11, the Apple keyboards are not available by default and need custom mappings.
 The hypervisor hosting the Windows virtual machine may provide specific